aws-samples/eks-workshop/content/calico/stars_policy_demo/directional_traffic.md

       role: backend
   ingress:
     - from:
-        - <EDIT: UPDATE WITH THE CONFIGURATION NEEDED TO WHITELEST FRONTEND USING PODSELECTOR>
+        - <EDIT: UPDATE WITH THE CONFIGURATION NEEDED TO WHITELIST FRONTEND USING PODSELECTOR>
       ports:
         - protocol: TCP
           port: 6379